 Moondrop Blessing 2 is a hybrid IEM that is equipped with 4 BAs and 1 DD per side.
-Utilizing 2 balanced armature for the highs, 2 more balanced armature to handle the mids, and a 10mm paper cone diaphragm coil for the low frequency.
+Utilizing 2 balanced armatures for the highs, 2 more balanced armatures to handle the mids and a 10mm paper cone diaphragm coil for the low frequency.

-Similar to its predecessor, Blessing 2 is also a relatively bright sounding IEM.
-But what Moondrop aiming here with the new Blessing 2, is to fix the bass quality and the harshness on the mid and high frequency of the original Moondrop Blessing.
+Similar to its predecessor, Blessing 2 is also a relatively bright-sounding IEM.
+But what Moondrop aiming for here with the new Blessing 2, is to fix the bass quality and the harshness of the mid and high frequency of the original Moondrop Blessing.

-The tuning of Blessing 2 is based on the Moondrop's own target, the VDSF response.
+The tuning of Blessing 2 is based on Moondrop’s own target, the VDSF response.

 However, the low mid-bass quantity caused the punch to be a bit too soft sometimes.
 And although they can extend much more than they are now, because of the fast decay, the rumble becomes way shorter than most DDs I had listened to.
 The bass may also go a little blunt sometimes on some tracks (bass-heavy tracks mostly, but not all of it) and it lacks a fraction of texturing as well.

-The position of the vocal here also isn't too forward as I expected.
-They are actually pretty laid back and positioned right in the center of the mix.
+The position of the vocal here also isn’t too forward as I expected.
+They are actually pretty laid back and positioned right in the centre of the mix.